 Amer Deeba is a senior executive with extensive experience in product, marketing and sales go-to-market strategies for enterprise and cloud technologies, as well as driving company growth in fast-moving tech fields.
-Currently, Amer Deeba is the commercial officer at Monad, Inc.
+Currently, Amer Deeba is the CEO and Cofounder of Normalyze, a cloud data security company for digital enterprises.

-Before joining Monad, Inc., Amer Deeba was the Chief Operating Officer at Moogsoft, where he led the company’s transition to a SaaS platform with a new sales and marketing strategy, while doubling the company’s ARR and positioning Moogsoft as a leader in the AIOps market.
+Before founding Normalyze, Amer Deeba was the Chief Operating Officer at Moogsoft, where he led the company’s transition to a SaaS platform with a new sales and marketing strategy, while doubling the company’s ARR and positioning Moogsoft as a leader in the AIOps market.
 Prior to his time at Moogsoft, Amer Deeba spent 17 years at Qualys, a cloud security company.
 While at Qualys, he acted as the Vice President of Corporate Development and Strategic Alliances and then the Chief Commercial Officer.

 Now based in San Francisco, CA, Amer Deeba grew up in South Lebanon and attended Marjoyoun National College during the Lebanese Civil War.
 He received a BS degree in electrical engineering from the American University of Beirut in 1988 before coming to the US to pursue a Masters in Computer Science at Santa Clara University.